kateharborne/SimSpin/basic_usage.md

                                     write_to_file = FALSE)
 ```

-The output of this function will be a list that can either be written to an \code{.Rdata} file or written to an environment variable within your R session.
+The output of this function will be a list that can either be written to an {.Rdata} file or written to an environment variable within your R session.
-In the case above, we assign the output to the environment variable \code{`simspin\_data'}.
+In the case above, we assign the output to the environment variable {`simspin_data'}.

 Despite accepting a variety of different simulation inputs, the output of the \makesimspinfile{} function will always be the same.
 The format will be a list containing 4 elements: